 A for-profit corporation is registered with a particular state of your choice to engage in commercial activity for a profit.
 You can check with your Secretary of State to confirm your company's for-profit status.

-A nonprofit corporation is registered with a particular state of your choice to engage in activities and purposes specifically approved by the Internal Revenue Code (IRC) as exempt from federal and state taxes.
-There are many different IRC tax exemption statuses, the most common of which is the 501(c)(3) nonprofit corporation.
+Although both nonprofit and for-profit corporations are registered with a particular state-level agency, a nonprofit corporation must engage in activities and purposes specifically approved by the Internal Revenue Code (IRC) as exempt from federal and state taxes.
+Although there are many different IRC tax exemptions, the most well known is Section 501(c)(3) for nonprofit corporations.
 501(c)(3) nonprofit corporations may be established only for the following purposes:

-Enter the corporation's name and address exactly as it appears on your articles of incorporation filed, or to be filed, with the state.
+Enter the corporation's name and address exactly as it appears on the corporation's articles of incorporation.

 (Note, this section applies to nonprofits only.)

-When specifying the specific purpose or purposes of your 501(c)(3) nonprofit corporation, provide a general description of what the company seeks to accomplish through its operations.
+When specifying the specific purpose of your 501(c)(3) nonprofit corporation, it's important to provide a general description of what the company seeks to accomplish through its operations.
 For example, a charity established to help the homeless might write, "The specific purpose of the corporation is to help the homeless."
 Alternatively, the charity could include more details such as, "The specific purposes of the corporation are 1) to recruit and train volunteers; 2) to solicit and accept donations to be distributed to the homeless in Fresno, California; and 3) to exercise any and all powers suitable, proper, and in furtherance of the nonprofit's purposes."
-It is a good idea to keep your purposes broad enough so that you will not need to amend the bylaws each time the organization expands its operations.
+It is a good idea to keep your purposes broad enough so as to avoid the need to amend the bylaws each time the organization expands its operations.

 You may choose for your nonprofit to have voting members that oversee the board of directors.
 More often than not, nonprofits do not have voting members.
-Select the membership description that best matches your nonprofit's structure.
+Either way, you must select the membership description that best matches your nonprofit's structure.

 Next, you will specify the number of directors for the corporation.
 The board of directors oversees the activities of the corporation and may be otherwise known as the "board of governors," the "board of managers," the "board of regents," the "board of trustees," or simply as the "board."
 The directors' duties generally include establishing broad policies and objectives, selecting and reviewing the performance of the company officers who run the day-to-day operations, and approving annual budgets.

-When considering the size of your board of directors, remember that different board sizes have their advantages and disadvantages.
+When considering the size of your board of directors, remember that different board sizes may have a direct impact on its effectiveness.
 For example, a board with too few directors may not have sufficiently diverse expertise for the corporation's needs.
-Or perhaps a small board of two or three related directors may run into a problem when there is a conflict of interest between the directors and the corporate interest that leaves decision-making to only one director.
-On the other hand, it may be hard logistically for a board with too many directors to organize meetings.
-Also, there may be so many diverse opinions that it becomes unnecessarily difficult for the board to make decisions.
+On the other hand, a board with too many directors may have so many diverse opinions that the decision-making process could become unnecessarily difficult.

-The corporation may choose to pay the directors, and any committee members appointed by the board of directors to assist the board, a reasonable compensation for the services and duties they perform for the corporation.
-The corporation may also choose to reimburse the directors and committee members for expenses paid on behalf of or in service of their corporate duties.
+The corporation may choose to pay the directors a reasonable compensation for the services and duties they perform for the corporation.
+The corporation may also choose to reimburse the directors and committee members for expenses incurred in the performance of their corporate duties.

-This section addresses the unfortunate situation when a corporate director, officer, employee, or other company representative may be sued personally by an outside party for their role or affiliation with the corporation.
+This section addresses when a corporate director, officer, employee, or other company representative is sued personally by an outside party for their role or affiliation with the corporation.
 For example, a director or employee of the corporation may be sued along with the corporation by an unsatisfied customer, or an employee may be sued along with the corporation for being involved in a car accident while traveling for work.

 Naturally, there will be costs associated with being named in a lawsuit, whether the lawsuit has merit or not.
-The corporation can specify in its bylaws whether it will automatically indemnify and compensate the sued directors, officers, employees, or other company representatives for costs incurred under those circumstances as follows:
+In light of this, the corporation can specify in its bylaws whether or not it will automatically indemnify and compensate the sued directors, officers, employees, or other company representatives for costs incurred under certain circumstances.
+For example:

 Annual Meeting and Fiscal Year (For-Profit)

-This section deals with two important dates that a corporation needs to be aware of every year.
+This section deals with two important dates for the corporation.